hoonywise/hoonytools/README.md

 ## 🚀 How to Launch

-Simply double-click `HoonyTools.pyw` to launch the application.
+Simply double-click `HoonyTools.pyw` or 'HoonyTools.exe' to launch the application.

 This file opens without a terminal window and starts the GUI immediately.